Beatty, Robert Serafina and the Black Cloak

 Haskell, Merrie Handbook for Dragon Slayers

-A magical tale of perceptions, dangers, duty and a brave heroine in the person of 13-year-old Princess Matilda, who despite a crippling disability longs to write a book but whose life is turned upside down when politics and greed send her on the run with two would-be dragon slayers.
+Thirteen-year-old Princess Matilda finds her life turned upside down when politics and greed send her on the run with two would-be dragon slayers.

 Johnson, Jaleigh The Mark of the Dragonfly